-Computer and information security is one of the biggest problems that businesses face today.
+Prior to the advent of mobile computing, security was limited to corporate IT assets that were often physically secured in facilities owned and managed by the company.
 According to a recent SANS Institute study, organizations spend as much as 12 percent of their IT budget on security.

 In a Ponemon Institute study, it was found that organizations have a 27.7 percent probability of having a material data breach in the next 24 months at an average cost of $3.62M.